Baptists at Our Barbecue

 Baptists at Our Barbecue is a 2004 comedy film based on the 1996 novel of the same name by Robert Farrell Smith.
-It was directed, and produced by Christian Vuissa.
-This film features some the Church of Jesus Christ of Latter-day Saints (LDS Church)-centric humor that is meant to appeal to Mormon audiences that non-LDS people are unlikely to get, as well as some humor aimed at non-Mormon audiences.
+It was directed and produced by Christian Vuissa.
+The film features the Church of Jesus Christ of Latter-day Saints (LDS Church)-centric humor aimed at Mormon audiences that non-LDS viewers are unlikely to get, as well as some humor appealing to non-Mormon audiences.

 Plot

 Baptists at Our Barbecue is the story of the small town of Longwinded, Arizona, USA, a divided, feuding town of 262 Mormons and 262 Baptists.
 It is also a story about one man who will try anything to end the ridiculous feud and bring the town together, and keep the peace-loving girl of his dreams from leaving town.